nhhoang-tony/Tic-tac-toe/README.md

 # <a href="https://tictactoe.tonynguyen61.com" target="_blank" rel="noopener noreferrer">Play</a>

-# Play the well known game of tic tac toe against AI
+# Play the well known game of tic tac toe against AI.
+The game's AI is written using Minimax algorithm.

 ## To run the game locally